natebrunnett/to-do-app-react-v1/README.md

 # Note from the developer
-~Temporary this app requires a Mongodb to function... a quick access local version of this app is under works ...Setting up:
+~Temporary this app requires a Mongodb to function... a quick access local version of this app is under works

+    If you want use this project without mongodb, please comment out the model imports in the controller.js files And the server-controller should recognize you as guest without ever interacting with the mongodb

+...Setting up:

     $ git clone ...git link...